This post contains affiliate links. Thanks for your support!

 College Exam Preparations for High Schoolers

 If your high school student is college bound, then preparing for the college entrance exams needs to be part of their high school math experience.
-Your student may want to prepare for the following tests:

 - PSAT– Taken officially in 11th grade and qualifying students may be awarded a National Merit Scholarship.
 So, taking this exam gives students a glimpse of the next level of test and has the possibility of earning scholarships.
 Often 10th graders are permitted to take the PSAT as a practice.
 Some 7th graders may take the test to qualify for gifted and talented programs as well.
+(This test is not necessary!
+And it may or may not be a good prognosis for your teen’s performance on future college testing.)

 - ACT– An alternative to the SAT, the ACT is a different sort of aptitude test.
 Many colleges and universities accept both the ACT and SAT scores.
+Our family finds this test to be more suitable than the SAT.

 One thing to keep in mind when planning high school math courses is what math is necessary to score well on these college exams.
-Geometry gets a lot of time on these tests.
-If your student does two years of Algebra before doing Geometry (as is Fred’s scope and sequence), then he might be challenged on the math section of these exams.
-We found that Ethan scored even higher once he completed Trigonometry.
+Geometry and Trigonometry gets a lot of time on these tests.

 Resources for Exam Preparation